oooooPs/alkanes-rs-push/memory-bank/activeContext.md

    - Bellscoin
    - Fractal

-4. **Fuel Management Improvements**: The fuel system has been updated to correctly handle fuel refunding:
+4. **Fuel Management Improvements**: The fuel system has been updated to correctly handle fuel refunding and consumption:
-   - Fixed the `consume_fuel` method to properly track remaining fuel
+   - Fixed the `consume_fuel` method to properly track remaining fuel and provide clearer error messages
    - Updated the `drain_fuel` method to avoid incorrect fuel deductions in error cases
    - Ensured that only the actual remaining fuel (not the initially allocated amount) is refunded to the block
+   - Added explicit fuel consumption checks to prevent "all fuel consumed by WebAssembly" errors

 ## Next Steps